wakflo/extensions/README.md

 ## Overview

 This is a collection of automation connectors and integration tools that will help you seamlessly integrate your applications developed on Go using Wakflo platform.
+Thank you.

 ## Key Features